GriffithUniLibrary/digital-tools-modular/content/0-prep-security.md

 {% endcapture %}
 {% include modal.html button="Why can't I just let my browser remember my passwords?" color="info" title="Why not save in a browser" text=browser %}

-{% capture pwrecommended %}
-**Our recommendation: Bitwarden**

-Although LastPass is a partner of Griffith and is offered free to staff, the app is not as seamless as Bitwarden, and your license will not come with you if you leave Griffith.
-For that reason, we recommend going with Bitwarden.
-{% endcapture %}
-{% include alert.html text=pwrecommended color="primary" %}